steadylearner/Steadylearner/post/rust-How to build sitemap for images with Rust.md

 }
 ```

-The examples are not so different from the ones from [How to build a dynamic sitemap with Rust Diesel][How to build a dynamic sitemap with Rust Diesel].
-I hope you followedthe post already.
+The example is not so different from the ones from [How to use datas to build sitemap with Rust Diesel].

-We just needed to tweak them to be used for image sitemap.
-What we should do were
+We just need to tweak them to be used for image sitemap.
+What we do are

 1. **Data setup for images** instead of posts
-2. **Manually start to write repeated parts** for image_sitemap.xml
+2. **Manually start to write boilerplate parts** for image_sitemap.xml
-3. Define mutable variable **image_xml** and later **pass the data** processed inside `for in` loop for  the paylod of image sitemap.
+3. Define mutable variable **image_xml** and later **pass and process the payload data** inside  `for in`.
 4. Manually end writing wrapper for image_sitemap.xml

-and that was all the important process to write image sitemap.
+and that was all the important process to write image **sitemap.xml** for your site.

 You can test it with `cargo c` or `cargo run --bin <name>` inside your console.

 It will create image_sitemap.xml similar to the **main image** of this post.

-I hope it worked for your project also.
  Your project would be different from the example here.
 I want you to invest your time to find what is right for it.

-For we could build sitemap for images using datas from the database, what we need to do next is to include it  inside your main sitemap.xml file.
-You will find that we end up using the almost all API that [Rust Sitemap Crate][Rust Sitemap Crate] offers to write sitemap.xml in the next part.
+We could build sitemap for images using datas from the database.
+What we need to do next is to include it inside your main sitemap.xml file.

+You will find that we are using  almost all API that [Rust Sitemap Crate] offers to write sitemap.xml in the next part.

 <br />

 ## 2. How to include it inside your main sitemap.xml

 In the previous part, we built sitemap for images.
-For it is separtated from your main **sitemap.xml** we will use API from [Rust Sitemap Crate][Rust Sitemap Crate].
-If you visited its examples page already, you should have noticed that the API to chain other sitemap was not used until this moment.
+For it is separtated from your main **sitemap.xml**, we will use API from [Rust Sitemap Crate] to link it.
+By doing this, we don't have to submit to search engines everytime we create sitemaps.

-We will use it from now on and you can verfiy it inside the code snippet below.
-It is almost same for the sitemap.rs used for the [Steadylearner][Steadylearner].
+**The code snippet is long** and we will organize and automate it in the next post.

 ```rust
 // sitemap.rs